-This dynamic poster by Cassandre is the perfect expression of the Art Deco style.
+This dramatic poster by Cassandre is the perfect expression of the Art Deco style.
 Power and speed are the message of the streamlined, geometric design of ventilation cowls and smoke stacks.
-Even the wavy smoke trail evokes the rhythmic, abstract designs of the Jazz Age.
+Even the wavy smoke trails evokes the rhythmic, abstract designs of the Jazz Age.

 Cassandre, A. M.

 32 x 41 inches (81 x 104 cm)